Almost everybody's got a sweet tooth. For me, it sometimes reveals itself in my chocolate habit.

-Maybe we don’t have to feel so guilty about a little indulgence?
-Enjoy the piece and make your own decision – but for me, the chocolate is staying around.
+Maybe we don't have to feel so guilty about a little indulgence?
+Enjoy the piece and make your own decision – but at our house?
+The chocolate is staying around.

 While taking a bite of chocolate, sometimes you don't think back to the source.
 Chocolate comes from seeds of Theobroma cacao, the "cacao tree" – often stylized "cocoa" due to the final product!

 The cacao tree is native to the tropical regions of South America and Mesoamerica and provides those large seeds that often referred to as "cocoa beans."

 To get chocolate from the cacao pods, seeds are ground, fermented, and treated with milk and sugar to counteract cacao's natural bitterness.

 As early as 1900 B.C., ancient pre-Olmec societies in modern-day South America used fermented cacao grounds to make a sweet, chocolatey drink that they enjoyed as part of their evening meal.

 When Europeans began colonizing the Americas, the explorers sent this early version of chocolate back to the Spanish court, where it was an immediate hit.
 Since then, chocolatiers around the world have refined the art of making chocolate, experimenting with milk, sugar, fat, and cream to create the variety of chocolate we all know and love today.

 Dark chocolate is the purest form of chocolate and the closest to that original Mesoamerican cacao drink.
 While all chocolate is made of "cocoa solids"—the dry, ground, cacao seed powder that gives chocolate its characteristic taste—dark chocolate is unique in that it has the highest concentration of cocoa solids (around 35% or higher).
 This gives it a darker appearance than other varieties – and a more bitter taste.